josePhoenix/dotfiles/README.md

 New versions of vim plugins in submodules can be obtained with `git submodule foreach git pull origin master`

-Keep Homebrew-managed applications up to date with `brew update && brew upgrade`
+Keep Homebrew-managed applications up to date with `brew update && brew upgrade` (`brew update && brew outdated` to list)

 Keep Python packages up to date with `pip install -U`